Jaber F. Gubrium

 Jaber Fandy "Jay" Gubrium is an American sociologist and social psychologist.
-His research perspective is the narrative ethnography of caregiving, especially care constructed in organizational context.
+His research perspective is the narrative ethnography of caregiving, especially care constructed in an organizational context.
 He is a professor emeritus in the University of Missouri Department of Sociology.

 Career

 Gubrium received his PhD in sociology specializing in social psychology from Wayne State University in 1970, with a dissertation titled Environmental Age-Concentration and Personal Resources: a Study of Their Impact on the Morale of the Aged.
 He then worked in the sociology department of Marquette University from 1970 until 1987, and after that as a professor of sociology at the University of Florida from 1987 until 2002.
 He chaired the University of Missouri Department of Sociology from 2002 to 2016, when he retired and was granted emeritus status.

 Gubrium founded the Journal of Aging Studies for Elsevier in 1987, remaining its editor for 32 years.
 College of the Holy Cross professor Renee L. Beard took over the editor position from Gubrium in 2019.